otrw/docker-projects/libation/README.md

      libation_books:
        name: libation_books
    ```
 **Note** You can also use the `.env` file to specifiy specific directories for confirguration files like the database.
 By default, if this is not set, Libation will just use the `config` directory.
+For an up-to-date version of the `docker-compose.yml`, see the ./docker-compose.yml

 4. **Launch the container**